Short Guide to the Bats

 ECHOLOCATION

 Bats have perfectly good eyesight, but most bats also use "echolocation" to navigate in the darkness.
 Echolocation is a kind of biological radar system that involves the bat calling out sounds that are too high-pitched for the human ear to detect.
-These high-pitched sounds bounce off objects they hit (obstacles, insects, mangoes) and return to the bat as an echo.
+These high-pitched sounds bounce off of objects (obstacles, insects, mangoes) and return to the bat as an echo.
 By listening to how long it takes for echoes to bounce back, bats learn how far away objects are, even if they can't see them with their eyes.
-In this way bats can chase insects, avoid obstacles, and can avoid daytime predators.
+In this way bats can chase insects, avoid obstacles, and avoid predators on the darkest of nights.
 They also avoid competing for food with birds that are active during the day.

 DIET

 Different species of bats eat different foods.
-In the northern Lesser Antilles, many bats eat only insects, others specialize on fruit (mangos, papayas, figs) and flowers, and one even catches fish and insects that float on the surface of ponds and streams. throughout the region, most of our captured fruit bats are covered in fruit juice and fruit pulp (see our Artibeus-Mango T-shirt logo at left).
-Elsewhere in the world, bats may eat small lizards, birds, and even a few feed on blood.
-Not to worry, Vampire bats are not found in the Caribbean, and even where they do occur (Central America), vampire bats feed on animal (not human) blood, usually from birds and livestock.
-Farmers are often upset by crop damage that they attribute to bats.
-In fact, birds initiate damage to fruit with their sharp beaks that the bats and their small teeth capitalize upon.
-Of note, bats do not eat vegetables (usually), but they have been known to eat young pigeon peas before the pods become too difficult to open.
-In a pinch, fruit bats may supplement their diets with the occasional insect.
-Many species of bat rely on open bodies of water where they drink whilst flying - skimming over the surface and dipping their mouths in.
+In the northern Lesser Antilles, many bats eat only insects, others specialize on fruit (mangos, papayas, figs) and flowers, and one even catches fish and insects that float on the surface of ponds and streams.
+Throughout the region, most of our captured fruit bats are covered in fruit juice and fruit pulp (see our Artibeus-Mango T-shirt logo at left).
+Elsewhere in the world, bats may eat small lizards, birds, and 3 species actually do feed on blood.
+Not to worry, Vampire bats are not found north of Trinidad in this chain of islands.
+Even where they do occur, vampire bats prefer blood from birds and livestock, (not humans).

 Female A. jamaicensis with pup